Our Erasmus+ Journey...

 It was eye-opening to see how well-resourced schools in Spain are, with a Speech & Language Therapist, Occupational Therapist, and Psychologist working onsite daily in our partner school.
 They were quite surprised to hear that this isn’t the case in Ireland!

-Múinteoir Dee’s host school was Püha Johannese Kool (St. John’s School) in Tallinn.
+Múinteoir Dee’s host school was Püha Johannese Kool (St. John’s School) in Tallinn, Estonia.
 The newly built campus consists of three distinct wings — preschool, primary school, and secondary school — all connected by a central canteen, church and assembly hall.

 A particularly striking feature of the school was the independence of the children.
 Many pupils travel alone on trams and trains throughout Tallinn.
 Within the school, there are no bells to signal the beginning or end of lessons.
 Instead, students manage their own time using watches and move independently between classes.
 Children of all ages go to lunch and out to play independently, returning to their classrooms promptly when their time is up — without reminders.
 It was fascinating to observe this level of self-management and responsibility in practice.
 In the canteen, the children used proper glassware, jugs, plates and cutlery.
 They cleaned up after themselves and ensured the space was prepared for the next group before leaving, further reinforcing the strong culture of independence and responsibility evident throughout the school.